The Nursing Midwifery Council (NMC)

 You are at the start of your professional career, a career that will offer a stimulating and exciting future with innumerable opportunities to develop.
 Also, you’ll achieve the job satisfaction of knowing that you are providing quality care and services to your patients, their families and the public.

-There will be challenges, there will be high points and low points, there will be times when you wonder what the future holds.
+Nursing and Midwifery is an incredibly fulfilling career, full of high points and learning opportunities, however there may be times when you wonder what the future holds.
 But being confident in knowing what good practice is, what your responsibilities and accountabilities for that practice are, and what resources exist to support you, will provide a sound foundation to your professional role as a registered nurse.

 The Code (NMC 2018) sets out the standards and behaviours required of registered nurses, and in relation to clinical judgement and decision making includes: